Senior Design Director // Microsoft Design Consultant

 Sales: Windows Phone 8/8.1

-As of the third quarter of 2013, Gartner reported that Windows Phone holds a worldwide market share of 3.6%, up 123% from the same period in 2012 and outpacing Android's rate of growth.
-According to Kantar's October 2013 report, Windows Phone accounted for 10.2% of all smartphone sales in Europe and 4.8% of all sales in the United States.
-Some analysts have attributed this spike in sales to both Windows Phone 8 and Nokia's successful push to market low and mid-range Windows Phones like the Lumia 520 and Lumia 620 to a younger audience.
-Gartner reported that Windows Phone market share finished 2013 at 3.2%, which while down from the third quarter of 2013 was still a 46.7% improvement from the same period in 2012.
+In Q3 2013, Gartner reported that Windows Phone had a global market share of 3.6%, marking a 123% increase compared to the same period in 2012 and surpassing Android’s growth rate.
+Kantar's October 2013 report indicated that Windows Phone represented 10.2% of smartphone sales in Europe and 4.8% in the United States.
+Analysts credited this sales boost to the release of Windows Phone 8 and Nokia's effective marketing of budget-friendly models like the Lumia 520 and 620 to younger consumers.
+By the end of 2013, Gartner noted that Windows Phone's market share was 3.2%, down from Q3 but still showing a 46.7% improvement over 2012.

 Windows 8/8.1